theo-armour/agenda/3-0-entities/0-sacsem/0-wix-tips.md

 ## Title samples

+* Friday, May 30, 2025 at North Beach Restaurant: Danny Sauter, District 3 Member of the Board of Supervisors
 * Friday, May 16, 2025 at North Beach Restaurant: Saikat Chakrabarti, the progressive challenger to Representative Nancy Pelosi
 * Friday, May 9 at North Beach Restaurant: Sacramento Seminar Roundtable
 * Friday, May 2 at North Beach Restaurant: Paul Goldsmith: Prague Spring 1968: The Soviets invade Czechoslovakia